 photography by: lirneasia

-Sandwiched between the island of Tongatapu in the south and Vava’u in the north, Ha’apai is an archipelago of 51 islands, of which 20 are inhabited.
-The vast majority of the islands are attols, offering some of the best beaches in Tonga, bestowed with the finest and softest sand.
+Nestled between Tongatapu to the south and Vava’u to the north, Ha’apai is an archipelago of 51 islands, 20 of which are inhabited.
+Most of these islands are atolls, home to some of Tonga’s finest beaches, known for their soft, powdery sand.

 Ofolanga Cave, Foa, Ha'apai